influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.11/guides/downsampling_and_retention.md

 2015-12-04T20:00:40Z		3	     10
 2015-12-04T20:00:50Z		1	     15
 ```
-We submitted this query on 12/04/2015 at 22:08:19 UTC  - notice that the oldest data have timestamps that are no older than around two hours ago<sup>[1](#retentionconfig)</sup>.
+We submitted this query on 12/04/2015 at 22:08:19 UTC  - notice that the oldest data have timestamps that are no older than around two hours ago.

+> **Note:** By default, InfluxDB checks to enforce an RP every 30 minutes so you may have data that are older than two hours between checks.
+The rate at which InfluxDB checks to enforce an RP is a configurable setting, see [Database Configuration](/influxdb/v0.11/administration/config/#retention).

 A sample of the oldest data in `downsampled_orders` - these are the aggregated data subject to the `default` RP:
 ```bash